MarwanElsadat/giphymarwan/README.md

 ## Details about web-app

 -This app uses the Giphy  apis for fetching the latest trending GIfs nd for searching through the Giphy wesbsite.

 -The search field can be used to search for Gifs on the Giphy website.

+-This website has been deployed to Netlify and can be accessed through this link https://marwanelsadatgiphy.netlify.app

 This project has been created for the fatura frontend task.